 The functional analysis of a student’s Verbal Behavior leads to the identification of the relevant aspects of language development and informs a plan for improving the student’s language skills.
 The most common verbal errors shown by children with autism are difficulties with answering questions.
 As Teachers identify specific communication and language barriers that interfere with a student’s everyday interactions, (also noting the circumstances in which language deficits occur,) they use their knowledge of the child’s language profile to address their complicated and individualized impediments.

-Comparing Approaches: functional analysis vs Structural Analysis
+Comparing Approaches: Functional Analysis vs Structural Analysis

-While traditional language and communication intervention methods focus on the structural analysis of language such as syntax and vocabulary development, the Verbal Behavior approach focuses on the functional analysis of language, as educators seek to learn the purpose of each language demonstration.
+While traditional language and communication intervention methods focus on the structural analysis of languages, such as syntax and vocabulary development, the Verbal Behavior approach focuses on the functional analysis of language, as educators seek to learn the purpose of each language demonstration.

-Components of High Quality Verbal Behavior-based Instruction
+Components of High-Quality Verbal Behavior-based Instruction

 Providing high-quality Verbal Behavior intervention for children with autism requires that teachers receive extensive training on: